dmiyamasu/crds-graphql-gateway/README.md

 8. You should see a list of sites with their id and name.
 If you receive a "context creation failed" error message then your auth token was expired or invalid.
 Double check the header you set.

 #### Deployment
 Deployment is automatic via Team City in development, release, and master branches.
-They live under API & Back-End > GraphQL-API and get deployed to Kubernetes (https://k8s-int.crossroads.net/#!/service/api/crds-graphql-api?namespace=api).
+They live under API & Back-End > graphql-gateway and get deployed to Kubernetes (https://k8s-int.crossroads.net/#!/service/api/crds-graphql-gateway?namespace=api).

 #### Logging
-We are logging for service analytics in new relic under graphql-api ${env}.
+We are logging for service analytics in new relic under graphql-gateway ${env}.
 We are also logging requests, responses and errors to logz.io.

 #### Environment variables